AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 ```

-### Calcaulate basis vectors for each potential design point
+### Calculate basis vectors for each potential design point

 The `basisMatrix()` method expects a $k \times v$ matrix, where each row
 represents a support point in the design matrix and returns a basis vector